acui/osmand_topo_map_generator/README.md

 # Printable Map from OSMAnd

-This is a tool to generate a printable topographic map by using screenshots from OSMAnd.
+This is a tool to generate a printable topographic map by using screenshots from OSMAnd (https://osmand.net).
 The map uses the UTM grid and has declination information.
 It's to be used with a compass or a GPS device with UTM coordinates.

 ## Installation